kevinwlu/iot/lesson3/README.md

 ```sh
 pi@raspberrypi:~ $ sudo pigpiod -n <CONTROLLING_ADDRESS>
 ```
-### 2. If the controlling computer uses other Linux distributions, macOS, or Windows, install GPIO Zero and pigpio, git clone the iot repository, go to the iot/lesson3 directory, and run the Python program with the environment variable PIGPIO_ADDR set to the IP address of the controlled Raspberry Pi
+### 2. If the controlling computer is on macOS (sudo pip3 install) or Windows (pip install), install GPIO Zero and pigpio, git clone the iot repository, go to the iot/lesson3 directory, and run the Python program with the environment variable PIGPIO_ADDR set to the IP address of the controlled Raspberry Pi
 ```sh
 $ sudo pip3 install gpiozero pigpio
 $ git clone https://github.com/kevinwlu/iot.git